-If you've ever been pooped on by a bird, then you can, unfortunately, attest to the fact that they do their business like every other animal.
-However, what they don't do is pee.
 According to the National Audobon Society, "unlike mammals, [birds] don't produce urine.
 Instead, they excrete nitrogenous wastes in the form of uric acid, which emerges as a white paste."
 The animals also don't have a urethra, so that paste leaves out their bums.

 Holland is a lovely part of the world with a long and proud history—but it's not a country.
 Even though many people think it is a nation unto itself, and despite the fact that it's often used to refer to the country where it's located, Holland is, in fact, a region comprised of two of the 12 total provinces in the Netherlands.

-Queen Elizabeth II Has Had the Same Body-Double for 30 Years
+Queen Elizabeth II has had the same body-double for 30 years.

 You've probably never heard of Ella Slack, but you may have seen her.
 For 30 years, she's been Queen Elizabeth's body-double.
 Before the monarch appears at large events, Ella walks, stands, and sits everywhere the Queen will in order to make sure everything is set up perfectly.
 She also makes sure that the royal will be comfortable and that photographers will have a clear view of her.
 Ella even dresses like the Queen for rehearsals, but due to strict royal rules, she's required to squat over the throne instead of actually sit on it.